A recap about point of view…

 Writing Your First Short Fiction

 For our first short story, you are going to take a real-life event and retell it in a fictionalized Third Person.
-If you’re not sure what Third Person is, then do the activity first.
 It can be anything–something from your Journal entries, a depiction of your first day of school, anything–the only REQUIREMENT is that you tell it in the Third Person!

 Leave a Reply